GrantErickson/CoalesceSample/README.md

 * Understanding of C#, ASP.NET, EF Core, etc.

 > **Notes**:
-> * When referring to the file `project.cs` in the instructions, it is referring to the file in the project `ColesceSample.Web`.
+> * When referring to the file `Program.cs` in the instructions, it is referring to the file in the project `ColesceSample.Web`.

 ## Steps